esodan/libgtkflow/README.md

   * Video Compositing (maybe [PiTiVi](http://www.pitivi.org))
   * Visualizing dependencies of objects (e.g. debian packages in apt)

-  * And whatever you can think up.
+  * … and whatever you can think up.

 Stability
 -------------

-Consider the API unstable by now.
+Consider the API unstable for now.
 You will encounter bugs.

 Building